Project Runway Season 10: "Welcome Back (Or Not) To the Runway"

 Do you think the designer/models' attitudes had an influence on the judges' perceptions of the designs?
 For example, Mila didn't smile at all, while Kenley really sold the dress designed for her.
 Or maybe their attitudes reflected the quality of the designs!

-Posted on Aug 3rd, 2012 in sewing, design, garment construction, fabric, designers, Project Runway, getting the look
+Posted on in sewing, design, garment construction, fabric, Project Runway, designers, getting the look